 Chemicals in mainstream cleaning products

-I’ve talked at length on the blog about the problems with mainstream cosmetics.
-Here’s a brief overview of the gnarly chemicals commonly found in home cleaning products and why we should be concerned.
+Here’s a brief overview of the gnarly chemicals commonly found in home cleaning products and why we should be be skeptical.

 - Monoethanalomine (MEA), diethanolamine (DEA) and triethanolamine (TEA) – Sudsing agents that create carcinogens when they interact with nitrites in the form of preservatives